 Eligible charities will be informed if there are any additional priorities applied in each funding round and the maximum grant amount that can be requested.
 The minimum grant amount that can be requested is set at £20,000.
 This is to ensure the fund supports high quality projects that have the ability to make a real difference.

 Please note that redress grants are paid quarterly in arrears, on receipt of monitoring reports.

 How a decision is made

-Once a funding round closes, applications are carefully reviewed by members of the EST team that have knowledge and experience relevant to the application.
+Once a funding round closes, applications are carefully reviewed by our Development Officers who have knowledge and experience relevant to the application.
 They are scored against criteria linked to the questions on the application form and covering issues such as alignment with the fund aims, experience in the team, additionality and value for money.
 This can take 4-5 weeks depending on the number of applications received in a round.

 The top scoring applications are shortlisted and then reviewed by an independent panel of experts from across the UK.
 The panel will make the final decision on who receives grant funding.

 All applicants are usually notified of the outcome of their applications 6-8 weeks following a funding round closing.
 Successful applicants will receive their Grant Offer Letters and unsuccessful applicants can request feedback on their application.

 Charities can reapply in the next open funding round, whether they have been successful or unsuccessful in previous rounds.